diaakasem/ipynb-to-md/README.md

 A simple command-line tool that converts Jupyter/IPython Notebook (.ipynb) files into Markdown (.md) files.
 This is especially handy when you want to share your notebook content (including code snippets and outputs) in Markdown-based documentation.
 I personally use it in Yazi to preview ipynb files.
+Using this [ipynb.yazi plugin](https://github.com/diaakasem/ipynb.yazi)

 ## Table of Contents
 -	Features